kuttyhub/autocomplete-chip-input/README.md

 4. **Backspace Functionality:**
    - When the input field is blank and the user presses backspace, the last chip will be removed and moved to edit.

+5. **Keyboard Navigation**
+  - Use the arrow keys (Up and Down) to navigate through the suggestion list.
+  - Press Enter to select the highlighted suggestion as a chip.

 ## Getting Started

 1. Clone the repository: